Developing supplier relationships

 Guide

 Payment practices can indicate how strong or weak your relationship is with your suppliers.
-You should agree the terms of payment at the start of all supplier contracts and commit to prompt payment practice as part of fostering a good relationship with suppliers.
+You should agree the terms of payment at the start of all supplier contracts and commit to fair payment practice as part of fostering a good relationship with suppliers.

 Impact of late payment to suppliers